rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Maybe I just sneaked up on a solution slowly.

+Was able to implement parallel solution and both write tests for it and try it out in the GUI.
+Fleshed out one detail after another.

+Then I felt that this would actually work out nicely.

+## Cleaning up

+Now I had two parallel versions.

+The new one worked almost as good as the old, except

+* popup
+* ms

+The popup never really worked in the old version.
+And was also the main reason this design change started.
+I can see how it can be better implemented in this new design, so I think I can just remove that functionality for now and do it again in the new design.

+Or now, I should try...

+ms worked so so before.
+Dind't show complete truth.
+Better solution is needed.

 ## Was a blog post necessary?

 The blog post forced me to explain things so that it would be clear to someone